jmbhughes/cargame/README.md

 6. Implement collision detection to lose the game with a game lose screen
 7. Implement a scoring method
 8. Implement enemy car speeding up with events and timers

+## How to play this game
+1. Install the requirements
+2. `python main.py`